The Norfolk Rooms

 The Willoughby-Baylor House, built in 1794, was the long-time home of the Norfolk History Museum.

-The Federal-era home, now reopen after an extensive renovation and re-imagination, tells the history of our heritage port city in a mix of art and artifacts we are calling The Norfolk Rooms.
+The Federal-style home with a Greek Revival porch has reopened after an extensive renovation, and now tells the history of our heritage port city in a mix of art and artifacts in The Norfolk Rooms.